The set of solutions of random XORSAT formulae

 The above lemma establishes that the periphery is roughly uniform, conditional on being peelable.
-Its proof is in Section \ref{sec:Periphery}.
+Its proof is in Section~\ref {subsec:perip_conditional_random}.

-Conceptually, we will bound the sparsity, as estimated in Lemma \ref{lemma:BasicConstruction} by proceeding in three steps: $(1)$ Bound the estimated basis sparsity $\max_{v}S(v,T)$ for \emph{check node degree constrained graphs} $\bD(n, R, m)$, in terms of the degree distribution; $(2)$ Estimate the `typical' degree distribution for the periphery, and prove concentration around this estimate; $(3)$ Prove that, if $R$ close to the typical degree distribution, then $G\sim\bD(n, R, m)$ is peelable with uniformly positive probability.
-The latter allows to transfer the sparsity estimates from the uniform model $\bD(n, R, m)$ to the actual distribution of the periphery.
+Conceptually, we will bound the sparsity, as estimated in Lemma~\ref {lemmabasic} by proceeding in three steps: $(1)$ Bound the estimated basis sparsity $\max_{v}S(v,T)$ for \emph{check node degree constrained graphs} $\bD(n, R, m)$, in terms of the degree distribution; $(2)$ Estimate the ``typical'' degree distribution for the periphery, and prove concentration around this estimate; $(3)$ Prove that, if $R$ is close to the typical degree distribution, then $G\sim\bD(n, R, m)$ is peelable with uniformly positive probability.
+The latter allows us to transfer the sparsity estimates from the uniform model $\bD(n, R, m)$ to the actual distribution of the periphery.

-Lemma \ref{lemma:peelability_implies_good} below accomplishes steps $(1)$ and $(3)$, while Lemma \ref{lemma:periphery_peelable} takes care of step $(2)$.
-In order to state these lemmas, it is convenient to introduce density evolution (the terminology comes from the analysis of sparse graph codes \cite{Luby98,Luby01,RiUBOOK}.) \begin{definition} Given $\alpha>0$, a degree profile $R$, and an initial condition $z_{0}\in[0,1]$, we define the \emph{density evolution sequence} $\{z_t\}_{t\ge 0}$ by letting for any $t\ge 1$,
+Lemma~\ref{lemma:peelability_implies_good} below accomplishes steps $(1)$ and $(3)$, while Lemma~\ref{lemma:periphery_peelable} takes care of step $(2)$.
+In order to state these lemmas, it is convenient to introduce density evolution (the terminology comes from the analysis of sparse graph codes \mbox{\cite{Luby98,Luby01,RiUBOOK}}).